Franklin Pierce Schools

 Franklin Pierce School District No. 402 or Franklin Pierce Schools is a school district headquartered in Parkland, Washington (the facility has a Tacoma mailing address).

 The district includes the majorities of Parkland, Clover Creek, Midland, and Summit.
 Additionally the district includes portions of Summit View and Waller and several blocks of Tacoma.

 History

 In 1998 voters in the district voted in favor of a school bond.
-In 2016 the voters again voted in favor of a school bond, this time worth $157 million.
+In 2016, the voters again voted in favor of a school bond, this time worth $157 million.
 The bond needed at least 60% of the vote to pass.
-In 2019 the district began building three elementary schools using 2016 bond money.
+In 2019, the district began building five elementary schools using 2016 bond money.

 Facilities

 It has a 10 acre farming area for both generating food and as an educational tool.
 The district paid $44,000 to acquire the land in 1970.